FabricMC/fabric-docs/develop/ide-tips-and-tricks.md

 #### Context Actions {#context-actions}

-Context actions allow for specific sections of code to be refractored based on the context.
+Context actions allow for specific sections of code to be refactored based on the context.
-To use it, simply move your cursor to the area you want to refractor, and press <kbd>⌥/ALT</kbd>+<kbd>Enter</kbd> or click the lightbulb to the left.
+To use it, simply move your cursor to the area you want to refactor, and press <kbd>⌥/ALT</kbd>+<kbd>Enter</kbd> or click the lightbulb to the left.
 There will be a popup showing context actions that can be used for the code selected.

 ![Example of context actions](/assets/develop/misc/using-the-ide/context_actions_01.png)